yossef-elmahdy/Face-Reognition-PCA-Eigen-Faces/README.md

 ## Limitations of using PCA approach
 - Not very accurate.
-- Require ideal photos (no background, straight face position, simple lightining source.
+- Require ideal photos (no background, straight face position, simple lightining source, ..).
-- There is a way more accurate and practical approach like CNN, HOG, ...
+- There is a way more accurate and practical approaches like CNN, HOG, ...

 ## Dataset used
 We used the simple dataset for face: [faces94](https://cmp.felk.cvut.cz/~spacelib/faces/faces94.html)